firstbbice/docker-openldap/README.md

 dc=bicetech,dc=com, a Manager DN of cn=Manager,dc=bicetech,dc=com
 with an o attribute (organization) of bicetech and password of "secret".
-There will also be an accesslog database with a base of cn=accesslog, a monitoring database wit a base DN of cn=monitor, and the config database will have a base DN of cn=config.
+There will also be an accesslog database with a base of cn=accesslog, a monitoring database with a base DN of cn=monitor, and the config database will have a base DN of cn=config.

 The *LOGOPS* variable controls what will get logged